fabric8-analytics/fabric8-analytics-common/openshift/README.md

 ## Create a new project

-`oc login` to your favourite OpenShift cluster and create a new project there:
+`oc login` to your favorite OpenShift cluster and create a new project there:

 ```
 oc new-project fabric8-analytics